BasilSiddiqui/Cricket-Career-Progression-Analytics/README.md

 ### Career Economy Rate
 #### Average number of runs given per over
 ![Economy](Images/economy.png)
-Shows the lack of experience in the beginning where the scores are higher (especially the first gamme).
+Shows the lack of experience in the beginning where the scores are higher (especially the first game).
 Overtime, the economy goes from 9 to around 7 and thats where I started becoming really good at it.
 After around match 40, I started playing with senior teams and the economy increased to what it is now at around the mean of 8.

 ### Career Strike Rate
 #### Average number of balls taken per wicket